-Staging Frequency Section 4 explicitly considered that funding may be provided in lumpy amounts even though investments are made continuously.
+Staging Frequency Section 4 explicitly considers that funding may be provided in lumpy amounts even though investments are made continuously.
 The renewal of the funding decision enhances the value of the real option to abandon the project.
 Our analysis shows that shorter financing rounds will occur if the information that investing produces is more valuable for the abandonment decision.
 In particular, the model explains that the staging frequency should be lower for projects with a higher success probability.

 Contracting costs in our model are proportional to the current project value.
 The analysis shows that the staging frequency should be lower for projects with a high expected exit value.
 The reason is that the expected loss of adding one round increases in the expected final value, whereas the potential savings if there is early abandonment are constant.
-Thus, we expect the number of rounds to be a decreasing function of the initial value of the project.
-This is true whether the variations in the project's value are driven by differences in the expected final value or in the expected failure rate.

 Considering interim learning about the project's failure risk, a reduction in the estimated failure probability $\lambda$ means, first, an increase in the current project value and and hence in the abnormal return.
 At the same time, in reaction to an increase of the value of the firm, the subsequent financing will be undertaken in fewer rounds.
-Therefore, the model predicts that the number of subsequent rounds until successful completion decreases with the initial abnormal return.
-The same negative relationship between the initial abnormal return and the number of subsequent rounds holds if there is interim learning about the final value of the project.
+Thus, we expect: